$RO(C_2)$-graded cohomology of equivariant Grassmannian manifolds: Some infinite Grassmannians

 \section{Some infinite Grassmannians}

-We can now also deduce the cohomology of the analogous infinite Grassmannians which follows from these results.
-As a consequence of Theorem \ref{uglyformula}, the rank table for the infinite Grassmannian $\Gr_2(\R^{\infty,2})$ begins
+We can now also deduce the cohomologies of the analogous infinite Grassmannians which follow from these results.
+As a consequence of Theorem 6.2 of \cite{buddies}, the infinite Grassmannian $\Gr_2(\R^{\infty,2})$ will have free cohomology and a zero $\lim^1$ term, and so from Theorem \ref{uglyformula}, the rank table begins

 and then as dimension increases,

 \begin{thm} For $p\ge8$,

 \end{thm}